marcellmars/sssr/README.md

         sssr.py -d example.com

 it will generate three files in secrets/ directory:
- - example.com.key (a private key of the generated SSL certificate. if used e.g. with ngins it could be copied to /etc/ssl/private/example.com.key)
+ - *example.com.key* (a private key of the generated SSL certificate. if used e.g. with nginx it could be copied to */etc/ssl/private/example.com.key*)
- - example.com.crt (a SSL certificate which e.g. nginx will serve to its clients and usually it gets copied to /etc/ssl/certs/example.com.crt)
+ - *example.com.crt* (a SSL certificate which e.g. nginx will serve to its clients and usually it gets copied to */etc/ssl/certs/example.com.crt*)
- - example.com_cacert.pem (this is the Certificate Authority file which (self)signed the certificate.
+ - *example.com_cacert.pem* (this is the Certificate Authority file who herself (self)signed the certificate.
 This is the file which could be imported to web browsers' SSL settings.
-It won't bother anymore anyone who does it.)
+In _Firefox_ it is enough to open *example.com\_cacert.pem* via http://path_to_file/example.com_cacert.pem or just open it as regular local file.
+In _Chrome_ one should first open *[Manage certificates]* after getting to *chrome://settings/search#ssl* It won't bother anymore anyone who does it.)

 Adding more info looks more trustworthy: